TlorschCode/TlorschCode/README.md

 Oh, and I'm part of a robotics league, and am pretty much the only person who knows how to code.
 In a nutshell, odometry is hard.
 Very hard.
 Help.

-Currently: preparing for 10 finals at once >_<'...
+Currently: preparing for 10 highschool finals at once >_<'...

 Have a great day :D